Tigo2000/Volvo-VIDA/README.md

 ## Disclaimer

-There might be some scripts or parameter values which you can use to communicate/interfere with safety systems and/or deploy airbags, enter crash mode, etc. I am not in anyway responsible for any damage inflicted to your vehicle using the parameter values and/or scripts which you can export using the files in this repo.<br>
+Some scripts or parameter values provided in this repository may interact with critical safety systems (e.g., airbags, crash mode).
+I take no responsibility for any damage or malfunction that occurs from using the parameter values, scripts, or files in this repository.

 If you have any questions about the information provided in this repo or if you have any more information about VIDA, do not hesitate to get in touch!